SnapdragonLee/ChatGPT-weBot/Readme.md

 ## Log

+- 2023.2.25 Add the option in `config.json` to quote the original question before answering
 - 2023.2.25 Complete all API function on features and Debugs for errors
 - 2023.2.23 Accomplish some API listed on features
 - 2023.2.23 Fix streaming issue when connecting to reverse server